 United States expects monthly tariff revenue to rise to $50bn

-Commerce Secretary Howard Lutnick forecasts the revenue increase even as Trump announces higher pharma and semiconductor chip levies, which have yet to kick in.
+US Commerce Secretary Howard Lutnick forecasts the revenue increase even as President Donald Trump announces higher pharma and semiconductor chip levies, which have yet to kick in.

 The United States expects to bring in at least $50bn a month from tariffs as higher levies on imports from dozens of countries begin to kick in.